 The Chiari Project empowers individuals who are suffering from such painful and debilitating conditions to take charge of their own life through self help educational tools so they can become more proactive in the Chiari community.
 Without proper self help resources, a strong sense of brain health would cease to exist.
-This is the reason why The Chiari Project has developed the Control Chiari movement so we can help community improve their cognitive therapy which will lead to better behavioral therapy.
+This is the reason why TCP has developed the Control Chiari movement so we can help the community improve their lifestyle and overall health.
 Stronger mindsets will allow integration for a healthier daily regimen.

-Within Control Chiari, treatments can range from conservative to surgical.
-While conservative treatments target neuropathic pain and aim to reduce and prevent pain, surgical treatment, on-the-other-hand, is typically reserved for more severe CM cases.
-Today there are many treatments that can alleviate many symptoms of CM and decrease pain to a manageable level.
-Finding the right treatment, or combination of treatments, is key to quality of life improvement.
+Control Chiari ranges from conservative to surgical.
+Conservative treatments target neuropathic pain where they aim to reduce and prevent pain.
+On the other end of the spectrum, surgical treatment is typically reserved for more severe CM cases.
+Today, there are a wide variety of treatments that can mitigate the many symptoms of CM and decrease pain to a manageable level.
+Discovering the best treatment or combination of treatments, is key to quality of life improvement.

 Botox Injections – CM patients who have neck pain might benefit from receiving a Botox injection in their neck for pain relief.
 Botox is a neurotoxin that works by blocking nerve signals that are responsible for sending pain, thereby relaxing stiff, sore, or spasming muscles.

 CBD – An oil that may be taken orally, as a mixer into food or drinks, or used from a pipette, dropper, or skin paste.
 Unlike THC found in marijuana, CBD oil is not psychoactive, meaning users will not experience a “high”.
 CBD oil contains non inflammatory properties and may be helpful for those with CM.
 Unlike opioids and typical pain medication, medical marijuana and CBD oil shows no significant side effects in the central nervous system among people who use them.